This page contains affiliate links. For more information please read my Disclosure Policy.

 - Nuts – Almonds, pecans, peanuts, and walnuts are always delicious, chop for best distribution.

 - Chocolate – White, dark, semi-sweet, milk chocolate, any chocolate of your preference is great in chip form or chopped.
-I also like fun flavor chocolate chips – butterscotch, caramel, or cinnamon
+I also like fun flavored chocolate chips – butterscotch, caramel, or cinnamon

 - Spices – cinnamon, nutmeg, clove, allspice, ginger, or fun ones like chinese five spice.

-- Fresh Herbs – Thyme, mint, and rosemary are delicious chopped finely.
+- Fresh Herbs – Thyme, mint, and rosemary are delicious when chopped finely.

 - Citrus – Zest and/or a splash of fresh juice, oranges and lemons are great.

-- Seeds – Sesame, chia, or flax seed (ground)
+- Seeds – Sesame, poppy, chia, or flax seed (ground or whole!)

 - Extracts – Vanilla, lemon, almond, mint, or maple.